ExpressLRS/Docs/docs/quick-start/unbricking.md

 4. Connect to Betaflight or INAV Configurator and make sure you've properly [configured your FC](receivers/configuring-fc.md) for ExpressLRS use.
 Set `Telemetry` to **disabled** for now.

 5. ++"Save & Reboot"++.
 Close Betaflight Configurator.
-Also close any other App that's potentially using COM Ports.
+Also, close any other App that's potentially using COM Ports.

     !!! info "Cura Slicer"
         We found Cura Slicer and possibly others like it would keep a COM port open or busy preventing successful flashing/recovery via Passthrough.

 6. Unplug-replug the USB cable.
-This will ensure the Flight Controller has a fresh connection to the computer and that the COM port is not busy or in-use.
+This will ensure the Flight Controller has a fresh connection to the computer and that the COM port is not busy or in use.

-7. On the ExpressLRS Configurator, select the Firmware Version you're trying to recover to.
+7. On the ExpressLRS Configurator, select the Firmware Version you're trying to recover.
 Select your Device Category and Device Target as well, along with your usual Firmware Options.

 8. Set the Flashing Method to `Betaflight Passthrough`.